ryankemper/writings/The_Case_For_Ending_Lockdown.md

 There's one last concept to cover: testing.
 Currently there's two broad categories of tests:

-(1) PCR tests, which tells us whether someone actively has an infection of SARS-CoV-2 viral material
+(1) PCR tests, which tells us whether someone actively has an infection of SARS-CoV-2 viral material.
+Note there is a "sweet spot" in the course of infection where positive results are most likely; testing too early or too late bears increasing risk of false negatives or false positives.

 (2) _Serological_ (antibody) tests, which tell us whether someone has active circulating antibodies that respond to SARS-COV-2, which implies that they were previously infected (or perhaps are at the tail end of a current infection).
 These tests are critical for estimating the _prevalence_ of COVID-19 in the population.